Last Updated on November 8th, 2019

 The pharmaceutical industry did not know about the potential of Rezulin to cause deaths from liver failure before it was released and the pharmaceutical industry did not about the potential of Actos and Avandia to cause deaths from congestive heart failure before they were released.
 It seems like an awful risk to take Zileuton for acne.

 And there are much simpler and safer (not to mention cheaper) treatments that do a better job of treating acne inflammation.
 One of them is salicylic acid, which is chemically related to aspirin.
 Salicylic acid is the only beta-hydroxy acid used in skin care.
-It relieves redness and inflammation, but that is not all.
+It relieves inflammation and redness, but that is not all.

 You can spend $20 for a beta-hydroxy acid exfoliant that works or $200 for a PPAR-alpha antagonist that might not.
 The time for Zileuton in acne treatment just has not yet arrived.
 Wait another 10 years to make sure that it does not cause horrible side effects.